-The High School Equivalency Program (HEP) is a grant from the United States Department of Education, Migrant Education Division, to Wake Technical Community College and a collation of service organizations to provide migrant and seasonal farm workers and their families the necessary training to obtain a GED (high school equivalency certificate).
+The High School Equivalency Program (HEP) is funded by a grant from the U.S. Department of Education, Migrant Education Division, for the purpose of providing migrant and seasonal farm workers and their families the instruction needed to obtain a GED (high school equivalency certificate).
+The program is administered by Wake Tech in collaboration with other service organizations in the community.